bwindsor/osm-server/README.md

 initialise_tile_server.bat  # Linux type shell on Windows
 ```

 This will start two containers - a Postgres database and a renderer/web server.
 It takes about 30s to run because it waits for the containers to be up and then restarts them.
+A network and a volume for the database will also be created.

 ### Get some map data
 Download a PBF file of OSM data from somewhere like [Geofabrik](http://download.geofabrik.de/).